Baby Care After CircumcisionMarwan Nasr2020-12-01T08:19:00-05:00

 There will be a square white gauze with Vaseline placed over the head of your son’s penis.Leave the gauze in place and remove it only after 24 hours.
 If it has fallen off, just replace it with a fresh 3×3 gauze with some Vaseline on it and put it over the penis then close the diaper.

-If the white gauze over the penis is soiled with urine don’t worry just leave it alone.
-If it is soiled with stool, remove the gauze gently and rinse his bum with warm water and replace the gauze with Vaseline on it.
+If the white gauze is soiled with urine or stool don’t worry just leave it alone.
+You may rinse his bum with warm water or use wipes on the bum, just not the penis.